-This article deals primarily with Beyond Meat’s margins.

-This article deals primarily with Beyond Meat’s margins.
-This said, the margins that we are going to discuss here are gross margin, operating margin and net profit margin.
+That said, the margins that we are going to look at here include the gross margin, operating margin and net profit margin.

 For instance, gross margin measures the gross profitability of a company.
-Of course, the higher the gross margin, the higher the gross profitability will be.
+Of course, the higher the gross margin, the better the gross profitability is.

 Beyond Meat’s Gross Margin

 The gross margin normally considers only the costs of goods sold while excluding other operating expenses such as selling, general and administrative (SGA) and interest expenses.

 In Beyond Meat’s case, research and development costs are also excluded from the company’s costs of goods sold and are disclosed as part of the company’s operating expense.

-According to the chart above, Beyond Meat’s gross margin is comparable with that of its competitors such as Kellogg and Conagra Brands.
+That said, Beyond Meat’s gross margin is at the same level as that of its competitors such as Kellogg and Conagra Brands.

 According to the 2Q 2020 earnings release, Beyond Meat has to spend extra costs on product repacking in an effort to re-purpose certain foodservice inventory into retail products as a result of the sudden shift in consumers’ demand related to COVID-19.

 Beyond Meat’s Operating Margin

 For your information, Beyond Meat’s operating margin takes into consideration of operating expenses such as R&D, SGA and restructuring costs.